fowles/unleashing-protobuf-evolution/index.md

 **SLOW DOWN**

-and simply import past for you automatically.
+and it would import past for you automatically.

 *ADVANCE*